tjhannes/Group6-6-AttendanceTracker/README.md

 **Parameters:**

- - show count
+ - show_count

 Limits the number of attendances shown, not having this parameter or having it as 0 will show all attendances

  - show_group_id

-Filters the attendances, so that attendances only with the given group id will be shown
+Filters the attendances, so that attendances only with the chosen group id will be shown

 Example